holistic-web/toolbox/layout/README.md

 ```
 npm publish --access public
 ```
-_Remember to increment the version number in package.json_
+_Remember to increment the version number in package.json and package-lock.json._

 ### Notes and Caveats
 - This project uses [storybook](https://storybook.js.org/) to provide visual documentation.
 This storybook deployment is released automatically by the `/.github/workflows/deploy-layout-stories` action.